hornos/gridhowto/README.md

     ./control local 08:00:27:14:68:75

-This command changes the pxelinx menu to local boot.
+This command changes the pxelinux to local boot.
+Switch IPMI to local boot for real servers.

 ### Install from URL
 Mount install media and link to under `boot/centos6.3/repo`.
 Edit the kickstart file and change `cdrom` to:

     url --url http://10.1.1.254:8080/centos6.3/repo

-### VNC-based Grpahical Install
+### VNC-based Graphical Install
 For headless installation use VNC.
 Edit the corresponding file in `boot/pxelinux.cfg` and set the following kernel parameters:

     APPEND vnc ...

 VNC is started without password.
 Connect your VNC client to eg. `10.1.1.1:1`.